Jawahirullah481/DSA/resources/images/notes.md

 2. Upper Bound     -> Ceil Exclusive of Target
 3. Floor Inclusive -> but opposite of lower bound in reverse
 4. Floor Exclusive -> opposite of upper bound in reverse

+✅ Rule of thumb

+* If you’re searching for an index in a sorted array → use [low, high) and return low.
+* If you’re searching for the maximum/minimum value that satisfies a condition → use [low, high] and track ans.
 ```